GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

   don't just perform their intended action, they do so while using as few system resources as possible.

 * **User experience:** Is the extension a joy to use?
-Make sure your extensions are easy to install and manage, with a good-looking, intuitive and seamless user experience.
+The extension itself should provide a good-looking, intuitive, and seamless user experience while also respecting the end user's privacy.

 * **Store listing:** Does the store listing page provide quality and well-designed images (icon, tile, marquee, and screenshots)?
 Images should not be blurry or too busy.
 Additionally, the store